 \section{Examples and applications}

-Besides illustrating examples, of which we have already shown a few, our aim is now to present concrete applications of the tools we defined for obtaining usable semantics for combined logics, namely with respect to the modular conception and analysis of logics.
+Besides illustrating examples, of which we have already shown a few, our aim is now to present concrete ways of applying the tools we have previously defined to problems pertaining to the modular conception and analysis of logics.